-There are a huge array of options when it comes to choosing a greenhouse, and prices can vary from a few hundred to many thousands of pounds.
+There’s a huge array of options when it comes to choosing a greenhouse, and prices can vary from a few hundred to many thousands of pounds.
 The greenhouse you eventually choose will come down to two main factors – the area you have available and your budget.

 Before you do anything else, decide on the site – this will determine the size of greenhouse you can install.
 Read more about siting a greenhouse.

 You’ll also need to decide whether you are able to lay the foundations and build the greenhouse yourself, or whether you will need to get it installed – read more about building a greenhouse.

 Once you’ve chosen your greenhouse, you’ll need some kit – read more about the essential kit for your greenhouse.

 But now, you have the exciting prospect of choosing a greenhouse.
 Read on for our advice.

 Greenhouses come in a range of widths and lengths, in 2ft increments.
 It’s best to go for one that’s at least 6ft wide; 8ft wide will enable you to put staging (shelves) on both sides.
 The eaves should be at least 1.5m (5ft) tall to let in plenty of light.
 Most gardeners wish they had a bigger greenhouse, so choose the biggest you can afford and have room for.